Are Starfish Decomposers? The Truth Will Change How You See Them

 Many starfish including chocolate chip starfish food contain dead organic matter, like detritus, dead animals, and algae, they’re not exclusively “decomposers.”
 Many species are opportunistic feeders and will prey on various organisms, primarily mollusks (soft-bodied invertebrates like clams, snails, and octopuses).

-Interestingly, Sea starfish often inhabit sandy environments rich in detritus, dead animals, and algae, offering diverse feeding opportunities, (Florida, during our research work at Whitney Lab for Bioscience we used to feed different types of starfish found in Florida their diet primarily made from decomposition of organic food like chopped foods, and tiny invertebrates.
+Interestingly, Sea starfish often inhabit sandy environments rich in detritus, dead animals, and algae, offering diverse feeding opportunities, (Florida, during our research work at Whitney Lab for Bioscience we used to feed different types of starfish fund in Florida their diet primarily made from decomposition of organic food like chopped foods, and tiny invertebrates.

 Are Sea Stars Decomposers?
 Or Consumers?
 (Biologically Explained)